 Wisconsin statutory law specifically prohibits certain people from possessing a firearm.
 Those prohibited persons, as detailed in the statues, are listed below.
 Prohibited persons may not possess a firearm.

-- Any person who has an injunction against them with a no gun order.
+6) or any person who has an injunction against them with a no gun order.

 Felony Conviction Outside Wisconsin & Prohibited

 If a person convicted of a crime in any other state outside Wisconsin would have been charged with a Felony if the crime were committed in Wisconsin, the convicted person is classified as a prohibited person for purposes of the statute prohibiting a felon from possessing a firearm.

 Felony Conviction As Juvenile & Prohibited

 If a juvenile convicted of a crime would have been charged with a Felony if he or she were an adult, the juvenile is a prohibited person.
 For purposes of the statute prohibiting a felon from possessing a firearm, a juvenile is any person under the age of 18 years, unless a Court subsequently determines that the person is not likely to act in a manner dangerous to public safety.
 Wisconsin Statute 942.29(8).

 Restraining Order or Injunction Prohibiting Carrying A Firearm